pluslatte/helium-nixos-config/README.md

     - `nix profile install github:pluslatte/nixvim-config` then `nvim`
     - `space -> e` to open neo-tree
 - When you dual-boot with windows system, **disable windows' fast-startup thing** or wi-fi won't work.
+- If you temporaly need some software for some reason, you can `nix run nixpkgs#<packageName>`.
+- Files which aren't tracked by git will be ignored, because flake is a git repository.